Samriddhi-Sen/Pneumonia-Detection-from-Chest-X-Rays-using-InceptionV3/README.md

 - **Epochs:** 10
 *   Determined to allow sufficient training for convergence without causing overfitting, especially given the dataset size and transfer learning approach.

-## Running the Notebook

-1. Clone this repository or download the notebook.
-2. Run all cells in the notebook `PneumoniaMNIST_Samriddhi_Sen.ipynb`.
-3. Visualizations, model training logs, and evaluation metrics will be displayed inline.

 ## Results

 Evaluation includes: